vitwit/playbooks/ipfs/README.md

 ```ini
 ansible-playbook main.yml  -i inventory.ini
 ```
-4. To access the gateway endpoint on web enter the loadbalancer ip/ipfs/CID(CID of the file)
+4. To access the gateway endpoint on the web, enter the loadbalancer IP followed by /ipfs/CID (where CID is the Content Identifier of the file)

+## Rerunning the Playbook

-# NOTE: To rerun the playbook, remove the fields in the inventory generated under [nodes] in the inventory.
+**Note:** To rerun the playbook, remove the fields generated under the `[nodes]` section in the `inventory.ini` file.